nkthiebaut/nkthiebaut.github.io/README.rst

 Blog
 ====

-Nicolas Thiebaut's personalData science blog.
+Nicolas Thiebaut's data science blog.

 Hosted on github pages.

 Built following `this blog post <https://www.dataquest.io/blog/how-to-setup-a-data-science-blog/>`_, with the `Flex theme <https://github.com/alexandrevicenzi/Flex>`_.

 For local testing:

 * Run ``pelican content`` to generate the HTML.
 * Switch to the output directory.